Accessibility: Making the Business Case for Employers

 - Improved and expanded recruitment.
 Technology tools often aid in the recruitment of talent, so it’s important to ensure that such tools are accessible.
 First and foremost, an accessible website and online job application system ensures—and clearly communicates—that your company is interested in all qualified people, including those with disabilities.
 It’s an obvious way to expand your applicant pool, allowing more people to get their foot in the “virtual door,” and seek opportunities for advancement once on board.
 Furthermore, in today’s competitive recruitment and hiring environment, it’s increasingly important to consider other communication channels.
 For instance, if your company uses social media to spread the word about employment opportunities, there are steps you can take to make your postings more accessible.

 - Increased retention.
 Accessible technology is a smart corporate continuity strategy.
 Employees who become ill or injured, or who develop age-related functional limitations, may require accessible technology to do their jobs.
 Their experience and institutional knowledge should be retained whenever possible, since it is far more expensive to onboard new employees than it is to keep the talent you have.
-In fact, according to a report by the Job Accommodation Network (JAN), eliminating the costs of training a new employee is one of the primary benefits of ensuring existing employees with disabilities have the tools they need to maximize their productivity.
+In fact, according to a report by the Job Accommodation Network (JAN), eliminating the costs of training a new employee is one of the primary benefits of ensuring existing employees with disabilities have the tools they need to succeed.

 - Cost-effectiveness compared to assistive technology (AT).
 While AT devices may be necessary for some employees with disabilities, mainstream technologies that work well for everyone without additional AT are usually less expensive overall and easier to manage.
 That’s because they help optimize the productivity of many employees, not just those with specific accommodation needs.